Hannah Robison: Vying for Miss America

 Robison was Tennessee's representative at the Miss America 2016 pageant in Atlantic City, New Jersey, in September 2015.
 Robison was the "America's Choice" winner in online voting and advanced automatically to the Top 15 semi-finalists.
 In the televised finale on September 13, 2015, she performed a piano solo of Liberace's arrangement "El Cumbanchero" during the talent portion of the competition.
 During the interview portion, she was asked whether federal funding for Planned Parenthood should be cut off and she answered that it should not.
 Robison placed in the Top 7 finalists as earned a $7,000 scholarship award.

 Early life and education

 Robison is a native of Paris, Tennessee.
 She is a 2011 graduate of Henry County High School.
 Her father is Rusty Robison and her mother is Pam Williams Robison.
 Robison has two older sisters, Rachel and Leah.

-Robison is a student at University of Tennessee at Martin where she is earning a bachelor's degree in chemistry with a minor in psychology.
+As of 2015 Robison was a student at University of Tennessee at Martin where she was studying classes with plans to obtain a bachelor's degree in chemistry with a minor in psychology.
 While a student at UT Martin, Robison became a member of the Alpha Omicron Pi international women's fraternity.
 She is the fourth UT Martin student to be crowned Miss Tennessee.